Study-Material-Readme/aws_interview_readme/README.md

 It also allows you to provide access to the resources to users and applications without creating the IAM Roles, which is known as Federated Access.

+## What is auto-scaling?
+Auto-scaling is a function that allows you to provision and launch new instances whenever there is a demand.
+It allows you to automatically increase or decrease resource capacity in relation to the demand.